mortar-works/mortar-website/src/site/solutions/service-design.md

 - **Service blueprinting:** Map the front-stage and back-stage processes to align people, technology, and policy around a coherent service model.

 ## Key Features
-Our Service Design tools provides different modules to customise and experiement with.
-Exploring alternative methods, tools, and expertise needed to take your service from problem to working solution.
+Our Service Design tools enable the exploration of alternative methods and approaches needed to take your service from problem to working solution:

 - **User Research and Insight**
-We conduct qualitative and quantitative research with the people who use and deliver your services to build a full model to interrogate and help shape new approaches, develop content and improve reporting.
-Interviews, ethnographic observation, and data analysis combine to build a rich picture of the needs, behaviours, and context of your users and customers.
+We develop full models of services based on qualitative and quantitative research and data from the people who use and deliver your services.
+Using service models allows us to conduct research that interrogates and helps to shape new approaches, develop content and improve reporting.
+Interviews, ethnographic observation, and data analysis contribute to the model to build a rich picture of the needs, behaviours, and context of your users and customers.

 - **Journey Mapping**
 Our in depth technical user research with personas enables us to map the full user journey, from first point of contact to resolution, surfacing friction, duplication, and inequity.
 These maps become powerful tools for aligning teams and prioritising change.
 We can also target solutions for specific personas, or for those with specific characteristics such as accessibility needs.